What Is a Lab Report Example?

 Key Differences from the Biology Example

-Chemistry reports lean heavier on quantitative data than biology reports.
+Chemistry reports lean heavily on quantitative data more than biology reports.
 You'll spend more space on calculations and less on qualitative observations.
-The emphasis on precision significant figures, uncertainty, error analysis reflects the discipline's standards.
+The emphasis on precision, significant figures, uncertainty, and error analysis reflects the discipline's standards.
 Chemical equations are also a structural feature you won't find in a biology report.

 Physics Lab Report Example